caramdache/games/README.md

     NSPredicate.predicateWithFormat('player = %@', argumentArray:[player])
 instead of:
     NSPredicate.predicateWithFormat('player = %@', player)
-This bug will likely be fixed soon.
+This is a known bug.